 All tests were done with the following components and settings

 - Intel Celeron G550 2.6 GHz Dual-core

 - Windows 7 SP1 64-bit

 - Normal preset, 1920×1080 (1600×900 for individual settings tests)

 - Fraps 3.5.9 for recording average and minimum frames per second; 60 seconds and twice for each test.

 Built-in Benchmarking Tool vs Actual Gameplay

-I was curious if the built-in benchmarking tool really represents the performance of the game, so I picked an “actual” gameplay to compare with.
+I was curious if the built-in benchmarking tool really represents the performance of the game, so I picked “actual” gameplay to compare with.
 The level is from Helicopter Hill to Windmill Campsite.